kacperadler/kacperadler.com/_data/articles/001-accessibility.md

 The importance of accessibility cannot be overstated.
 By making the web accessible, you are helping to break down barriers that prevent individuals with disabilities from participating fully in the digital world.
 In addition, accessible websites and applications provide a better user experience for everyone, not just those with disabilities

-Web accessibility is governed by guidelines known as the [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/).
+Web accessibility is managed by guidelines known as the [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/).
 These guidelines provide a set of rules for making web content accessible to individuals with disabilities.
 They cover a wide range of topics, including color contrast, keyboard accessibility, alt text for images, and more

 ### 🤓 Best Practices for Accessible Frontend Development